dotnet/AspNetCore.Docs/aspnetcore/signalr/hubs.md

 ## The Clients object

-Each instance of the `Hub` class has a property named `Clients` that contains the following properties for communication between server and client:
+The `Hub` class has a `Clients` property that contains the following properties for communication between server and client:

 | Property | Description |
 | ------ | ----------- |